bmarsh9/spate/index.md

 Spate is built on Flask (e.g. python framework) and leverages containerization (docker) for executing workflows.
 A "Workflow" is just a set of blocks that contain your automation tree.
 Users can use the drag-and-drop UI to add and connect Operators (blocks of logic) to their Workflow.
 Each Workflow has its own docker container.

-Spate currently supports "API" and "CRON" Triggers.
+Spate currently supports "API", "FORM", and "CRON" Triggers.
 A trigger is "how" the Workflow is executed.
 For example, if your Workflow contains the "API" trigger, then users can visit a API endpoint to start the Workflow.
+"FORM" trigger shows a custom UI-based form.
 The "CRON" trigger executes every X minutes and runs your Workflow.
 These two triggers will support the majority of your Workflows.
 Coming soon is a "FORM" trigger (basically lets you build a UI based form for input).

 Users can add Operators to your Workflow and also edit the code.
 Everything is in "python" code.
 So if you understand Python, you can easily update/edit/add new Operators for your business process.